 But how much do you actually know about London?
 One of the capital’s most interesting attractions will reveal all in an entertaining and informative way.
-The Museum of London is located just down the road from our Pure City halls in Barbican, and covers the entire history of the city from pre-Roman times to the present day.
+The Museum of London is located just down the road from Pure City in Barbican, and covers the entire history of the city from pre-Roman times to the present day.

 Best of all, like most museums in London it is free to enter, so there really is no excuse not to go.

-Find out how London became the City it is today
+Find out how London became the city it is today

 The museum provides a totally comprehensive history of the city right from its prehistoric origins, beginning as far back as 450,000 BC.
 Look out for the Shepperton woman, some of the oldest human remains found in London that are thought to be over 5,000 years old.